Dolce (Hannibal): Plot

 While Lecter (Mads Mikkelsen) flees through the streets of Florence, paramedics take Pazzi's (Fortunato Cerlino) corpse.
 Graham (Hugh Dancy) finally arrives at Florence, meeting with Crawford (Laurence Fishburne) to discuss Pazzi's actions.
 Graham confesses that a part of him wants Lecter to escape.

-Lecter meets with Bedelia (Gillian Anderson), who decided that for their best, she would stay behind.
-She also deduces that Lecter would eat her someday and they both kiss.
-Chiyoh (Tao Okamoto) finds her, wanting to know Lecter's location but she refuses to reveal it.
+Lecter meets with Bedelia (Gillian Anderson), who decided that she would stay behind.
+She also deduces that Lecter would eat her someday, and they kiss.
+Chiyoh (Tao Okamoto) finds her, wanting to know Lecter's location, but she refuses to reveal it.
 Bedelia then uses heroin in order to maintain her new identity as Mrs. Fell and avoid incriminating Lecter when she is questioned.
-Back in America, Mason (Joe Anderson) is notified about Pazzi's death and laments having lost money on a "dirty" Inspector.
-Bloom (Caroline Dhavernas) suggests new apartments since Lecter killed Pazzi.
+Back in America, Mason (Joe Anderson) is notified about Pazzi's death and, lamenting that he's lost money on a "dirty" Inspector, considers bribing another.
+Alana Bloom (Caroline Dhavernas) suggests that he'll need a whole department to bring in Hannibal Lecter.

 Graham and Crawford arrive at Fell's house, where they question Bedelia, not believing her claim that she is Mrs. Fell as they already know her.
 Graham later meets Lecter at an art gallery, discussing their events and how Chiyoh threw Graham off a train.
 They leave the gallery together, unaware that Chiyoh is on a rooftop, aiming a rifle at them.
 As Graham is taking out a knife to stab Lecter, Chiyoh shoots Graham in the shoulder.
-Back in Baltimore, Margot (Katharine Isabelle) makes arrangements for Mason, who in return for her help, asks what she wants.
+Back in Baltimore, Margot (Katharine Isabelle) makes arrangements for Mason, who asks what she wants in return for her help.
 She responds that she wants to have children and Mason states that despite the surgery, she could still have a child with him.
 Margot later has sex with Bloom, who notes Mason's lead on Lecter over the FBI.
 Expecting Mason to go to prison, she asks Bloom if she can harvest sperm.

 Crawford and Inspector Benetti (Giorgio Lupano) continue interrogating Bedelia, who still goes by Mrs. Fell.
 Lecter takes a wounded Graham to a hideout to remove the bullet.
 He then has him tied to a dining table, with Graham noting that Lecter is expecting someone else.
 Crawford locates Graham's location and passes Chiyoh, who walks away upon noticing Crawford's gun.
 Crawford finds a drugged Graham at the table but Lecter surprises him, slitting his Achilles' heel.
 He forces Crawford to sit, drugging him so he can't move.
 Lecter then takes a cranial saw and starts slicing Graham's head.
 Suddenly, the scene cuts to a room where Graham and Lecter find themselves hanging upside down from meathooks.
 Mason appears, revealing that they are in Muskrat Farm.